jenkinsci/artifact-manager-s3-plugin/README.md

 ## Must provide an explicit region in the builder or setup environment to supply a region

-In some cases the region should be expecified, set the environment variable AWS_REGION to the correct region.
+In some cases the region should be specified, set the environment variable AWS_REGION to the correct region.

 ```
 com.amazonaws.SdkClientException: Unable to find a region via the region provider chain.
 Must provide an explicit region in the builder or setup environment to supply a region.